May 13, 2020

 We also want to note that Sitefinity DEC has been rebranded to Sitefinity Insight.
 To learn more, please visit the Sitefinity Insight main page.
 The release notes for Sitefinity Insight are published separately.

-We redesigned the Images module, and it now uses the new interface.
+Images module, and it now uses the new interface.
 The Images module retains most of its previous functionality and also includes a number of new features and improvements such as:

-We redesigned the Classification module, and it now uses the new interface.
+Classification module, and it now uses the new interface.
 The redesigned module retains all existing capabilities that you are already familiar with, and adds a variety of new options.
 With the new interface, you will benefit from a simplified UI for managing a large number of tagged items, and the new merge and move capabilities.
 Working with a large number of taxonomies is much easier now with the ability to sort by most or least used, as well as by filtering tags by letters.

 Personalization in Sitefinity allows you to segment your audience and deliver personalized content or experience to each user depending on their matching segment.In this version, we improved and streamlined the dialogs to create user segments.
 All characteristics (criteria) are now grouped in categories in a single drop down.
 A mapping of a criterion to a category is defined in the Advanced settings, Administration > Settings > Advanced > Personalization section and can be customized there.
 If you have custom personalization criteria, they will be displayed in category Other by default, and then you can specify a desired category name for them using Advanced Settings.